Jnyambok/DistributedSystemProject/README.md

 Both client and Server Jar files will be found in `out/artifacts`

-In order to run the whole internet chart room scenario, you must first run the Server Jar File by entering `java -cp Server.jar Server` and then set up the port number you want the server to listen.
+In order to run the whole scenario, you must first run the Server Jar File by entering `java -cp Server.jar Server` and then set up the port number you want the server to listen.

 Finally to run the client application, enter  `java -cp Client.jar Client` in a separate terminal.